D-12-ZB-TV

 D-12-ZB-TV (channel 12) is a television station in Batangas City, Philippines, airing programming from the GMA network.
 It is owned and operated by the network's namesake corporate parent alongside GTV outlet DZDK-TV (channel 26).
-Both stations share studios at the PNG Bldg., P. Burgos St. cor.
-Rizal Ave., Batangas City, while D-12-ZB-TV's transmitter is located atop Mt.
-Banoy.
+Both stations maintain studios at the PNG Bldg., P. Burgos St. cor.
+Rizal Ave., Batangas City, while D-12-ZB-TV's analog and Digital transmitter are located atop Mt.
+Banoy, and the Digital SFN relay transmitting towers are located at Barangay San Jose, San Pablo, Laguna.

 In 2021, GMA Batangas started planning to upgrade as a new originating TV station.
 In 2022, GMA revealed the name of the flagship Filipino-language newscast of GMA Batangas, which it had launched on February 14, 2022, entitled "Balitang Southern Tagalog".